US VP Pence says working with allies to put pressure on North Korea

 Pence made his remarks as the White House grappled with controversy over the location of the USS Carl Vinson aircraft carrier strike group that U.S. President Donald Trump said last week had been sent to near the Korean peninsula as a warning to North Korea, but which headed towards Australia instead.

-Pence said he had spoken with Trump and by 2020 some 60 percent of the U.S. naval fleet would be in the region and Japan's role will grow.
+Pence said he had spoken with Trump and by 2020 some 60 percent of the U.S. naval fleet would be in the region and Japan's role would grow.

 "The United States will strengthen its presence in the Asia Pacific," he said.
 "Japan will assume a larger role and responsibility in our alliance in the years ahead."